JayThibs/map-floodwater-satellite-imagery/README.md

 # Map Floodwater of SAR Imagery with SageMaker

+A report of the entire project can be found [here](https://github.com/JayThibs/map-floodwater-sar-imagery-on-sagemaker/blob/main/capstone_report.md).

 This repository focuses on training semantic segmentation models to predict the presence of floodwater for disaster prevention.
 The repository contains code from our submission to the STAC Overflow: Map Floodwater from Radar Imagery competition on DrivenData.org.

 ![c2s-sentinel-1](./imgs/c2s-sentinel-1.jpeg)